RiyaAIT/To-Do_List/README.md

 Key Features: Intuitive and clean user interface for seamless task management.
 Persistent storage enables users to access their to-do lists even after closing the browser.

-Learning Highlights: Gained proficiency in DOM manipulation and event handling using JavaScript.
-Developed skills in creating responsive and visually appealing web interfaces.

-Future Improvements: Consider enhancements such as categorization, priority levels, or due dates for tasks.
-Open to suggestions and contributions for refining and expanding the functionality.